Governance

 Evaluating the compliance program and compliance risks

-Key compliance issues, including anti-corruption, antitrust, fraud and discrimination, have long been included in annual enterprise risk assessments, and breaches of regional codes of conduct and/or anti-corruption policies have been tracked on a regional and global basis.
+Key compliance issues, including anti-corruption, antitrust, fraud, and discrimination, have long been included in annual enterprise risk assessments, and breaches of regional codes of conduct and/or anti-corruption policies have been tracked on a regional and global basis.
 Formal and informal compliance-specific risk assessments have been conducted regionally for a deeper view of compliance risks since 2019.

 Key risks identified through these processes are communicated to senior leadership on a regional and global basis.
-Controls are implemented to address critical risks, including corruption risks (such as risks related to facilitating payments, gifts and entertainment, money laundering and political contributions) in high-risk locations.
+Controls are implemented to address critical risks, including corruption risks (such as risks related to facilitating payments, gifts and entertainment, money laundering, and political contributions) in high-risk locations.
 These controls are carefully considered and strategically implemented to effectively counter significant risks without placing an undue burden on Bridgestone’s business.

-The effectiveness of key controls, including those related to fraud, corruption and money laundering, are reviewed within the scope of periodic enterprise audits.
+The effectiveness of key controls, including those related to fraud, corruption, and money laundering, are reviewed within the scope of periodic enterprise audits.
 In the spirit of continuous improvement (kaizen), processes and controls are frequently reviewed and optimized.
 Bridgestone’s new global compliance structure has created many opportunities for reviewing existing processes, identifying best practices and gaps, and implementing enhancements.

 Similarly, the global compliance framework creates opportunities for reviewing and optimizing policies related to key compliance risks.
-When preparing Bridgestone’s global Code of Conduct, the company's Global Compliance team considered the effectiveness of existing regional policies and codes of ethics and sought to address any existing gaps.
+When preparing Bridgestone’s global Code of Conduct, Bridgestone's Global Compliance team considered the effectiveness of existing regional policies and codes of ethics and sought to address any existing gaps.
 The Code of Conduct is a living document, and the global team will continue to review periodically its effectiveness and update it if necessary.

 Relevant information